Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [mpn.hibernateConfig.connection.credentialsSecretRef](./values.yaml#L2436)

 Mandatory.
 The name of the secret containing the credentials.
 The secret must contain the keys `user` and `password`.
-The `hsql-hibernate-secret` secret is provided out of the box and contains the default "SA" user with empty password.
+The `hsql-hibernate-secret` secret is provided out of the box and contains the default `SA` user with empty password.

 **Default:** `"hsql-factory-secret"`
 #### [mpn.hibernateConfig.connection.dialect](./values.yaml#L2438)